Site Name: High Plains Psychology Internship Consortium

 *Options in Psychology (1 position) offers a broad range of direct services including assessment, individual and family therapy, and consultation with community partners for both youth and adult populations.

 *CCAC (2 positions) will focus on assessment, with some opportunities for counseling, with an emphasis on either child or adult populations.
+Please note: each position has a separate number for the child track and the adult track.

-*Peak Wellness (1 position) focuses on an adult population with a wide range of needs including those with serious and persistent mental illness and crisis response.
+*VoA-NR (1 position) focuses on an adult population with a wide range of needs including those with serious and persistent mental illness and crisis response.
 The emphasis at this site is on the use of evidence-based interventions within a therapeutic setting with opportunities for assessment.

 Additional information about training opportunities: Not all rotations or training experiences may be available as described in the APPIC Directory.
 Please consult the program's application materials or their website at: